Qtractor Wiki How To - 1 Compile Qtractor

 If it doesn’t work for you, try:

-sudo apt install qt6-base-dev qt6-base-dev-tools qt6-tools-dev qt6-tools-dev-tools qt6-l10n-tools qt6-svg-dev libqt6svg6-dev libjack-dev libjack-jackd2-dev libasound2-dev libsndfile-dev libvorbis-dev libmad0-dev libz-dev libsamplerate-dev librubberband-dev libfftw3-dev libaubio-dev ladspa-sdk dssi-dev liblo-dev lv2-dev liblilv-dev libsratom-dev libsord-dev libserd-dev libgtk2.0-dev libgtkmm-2.4-dev
+sudo apt install qt6-base-dev qt6-base-dev-tools qt6-tools-dev qt6-tools-dev-tools qt6-l10n-tools qt6-svg-dev libqt6svg6-dev libjack-jackd2-dev libasound2-dev libsndfile-dev libvorbis-dev libmad0-dev libz-dev libsamplerate-dev librubberband-dev libfftw3-dev libaubio-dev ladspa-sdk dssi-dev liblo-dev lv2-dev liblilv-dev libsratom-dev libsord-dev libserd-dev libgtk2.0-dev libgtkmm-2.4-dev

 Download source code from official Git